-OK, I’m not going to say that there is no risk when borrowing to invest, but the risk must be weighed up against the rewards.
-Risk when borrowing to invest increases for two reasons:
+OK, I’m not going to say that there is no risk when you are borrowing to invest, but the risk must be weighed up against the rewards.
+Risk when you are borrowing to invest increases for two reasons:

 - The higher the loan-to-value, the higher the risk.
 If property prices fall temporarily and you need to sell, you may owe more than you can raise by selling.

 - If your property remains untenanted for a long period of time, you will still have to pay the mortgage and other costs.
 A large negative cash flow could put pressure on your personal finances, and if you can’t afford to subsidise your monthly expenses, you could end up having the property repossessed.